-Notwithstanding, the proposed development is considered to comply with the purpose of the Reconfiguring a Lot Code.
+The proposed development is considered to comply with the Reconfiguring a Lot Code.

 7 Local Government Infrastructure Plan

 Cardno has undertaken a review of the site under the Local Government Infrastructure Plan as it relates to the site and proposed development.
 It is noted that there are a number of planned future trunk infrastructure items which relate to the subject site.
 These are identified in further detail below and will be the basis of further discussions with Council.